History of Sex in Cinema:

-The notorious NC-17 soft-focus film about female submission was banned for many years for its stylistic depiction of depersonalizing female sexual humiliation, defiling abuse and objectification.
+The first film, a notorious NC-17 soft-focus film about female submission was banned for many years for its stylistic depiction of depersonalizing female sexual humiliation, defiling abuse and objectification.

-Exploitation film-maker Russ Meyer needed a comeback film after the failures of two studio releases (Beyond the Valley of the Dolls (1970) and the too-serious The Seven Minutes (1971)) and Blacksnake (1973).
-[Meyer had returned to a tried-and-true formula after Vixen (1968).
-His next film with Vixen in the title was Beneath the Valley of the Ultra-Vixens (1979).]
+Exploitation film-maker Russ Meyer needed a comeback film after the failures of two studio releases (Beyond the Valley of the Dolls (1970) and the too-serious The Seven Minutes (1971)) and Blacksnake (1973)).

 aka Sharon Kelly)

 Women Behind Bars (1975, W. Germ.) (aka Frauengefängnis 3, or Des Diamants Pour L'Enfer)

 Spanish independent film director Jess Franco's notorious, low-budget W-I-P ("Women in Prison") exploitation film was controversially banned in many locales for its full frontal nudity, two torture scenes, and lesbian sex (it was missing the requisite shower-room scene usually seen in these kinds of films, however).